 If there are any discrepancies with your FAFSA (selected for verification, C Code, rejected record), Financial Aid staff will notify you by e-mail.

-You can determine the level of loans that you wish to borrow by using the relevant Cost of Attendance spreadsheets.
+You can determine the level of loans that you may be able to borrow by using the relevant Cost of Attendance spreadsheets on our website, although some programs of study may have a different number of weeks included.

 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department of Education.